mytarget-test-team/seismograph/docs/mocker_usage.rst

         },
     )

-    mock_server.add_mock(mock)
+    mocker.add_mock(mock)

-Also, you can rewrite mock on the fly
+Also, you can to rewrite mock on the fly

 .. code-block:: python

-    with mock_server.mock(mock) as old_mock:
+    with mocker.mock(mock) as old_mock:
         # do something

-Old mock will restored after exit from with block.
+Old mock will be restored after exit from with block.
 If url rules is equals and http methods is equals then mocks is equals.
 If old mock is not found by the criterias then None be returned.